mebeim/aoc/2019/README.md

 cool [`defaultdict`][py-collections-defaultdict] from the [`collections`][py-collections] module, which is just like a normal `dict`, but automatically creates entries when we try to access them.
-The source and destination can just be taken by the old `T` tree.
+The source and destination can just be taken from the `orbits` tuple we generated earlier.

 ```python
 from collections import defaultdict